jogoodma/homology-explorer/README.md

 # homology-explorer

-A tool for exploring orthology and paraology relationships in model organism species.
+A tool for exploring orthology and paralogy relationships in model organism species.

 [Demonstration Video](https://youtu.be/I-Q6B78EzIA)